AmyangXYZ/ProofOfAwesome/README.md

 ## AwesomeCom Session Process

-Each 15-minute AwesomeCom session follows an 8-4-2-1 principle for efficient operation:
+Each 3-minute AwesomeCom session follows a precise timing for efficient operation, with all nodes using the same genesis time to determine phase transitions:

-### 1. Submission and TPC Formation Phase (0:00-8:00)
+### 1. Submission Phase (0:00-2:00)

-- Light nodes submit achievements to TPC members
+- Users submit achievements
-- TPC formation and membership verification
+- Anyone can submit reviews
 - Each submission includes:
   - Description and evidence
   - Creator signature
   - Timestamp
-- TPC members maintain registry of submissions

-### 2. Review Phase (8:00-12:00)
+### 2. Review Phase (2:00-2:30)

-- TPC members review submissions
+- Users continue submitting reviews
-- Reviews are only broadcast among TPC members
+- Reviews include:
-- Each review includes:
   - Score and comments
   - Reviewer signature
   - Timestamp
 - After review phase:
-  - TPC members broadcast accepted achievement reviews to all nodes
-  - Rejected achievement reviews sent only to creators
   - All nodes maintain registry of accepted achievements

-### 3. Block Creation Phase (12:00-14:00)
+### 3. Consensus Phase (2:30-2:50)

-- Each full node:
+- Full nodes:
-  - Creates block with accepted achievements and reviews
+  - Create block with accepted achievements and reviews
-  - Computes merkle roots
+  - Compute merkle roots
-  - Broadcasts to all nodes
+  - Broadcast to all nodes
 - All nodes:
   - Verify received blocks
-  - Keep block with highest-scored achievement
+  - Keep block with earliest timestamp
   - Discard invalid or incomplete blocks
 - Network converges on block with:
   - All known achievements
-  - Highest-scored achievement
   - Valid reviews and signatures

-### 4. Wrap-up and Break Phase (14:00-15:00)
+### 4. Announcement Phase (2:50-3:00)

 - Network finalizes block acceptance
 - Nodes prepare for next session
-- System announcements and notifications
+- System announcements

-- Brief break before next AwesomeCom session
+## Network Architecture

+Peer-to-peer communication is achieved through a Socket.IO-based relay system, AwesomeConnect, connecting full nodes that maintain blockchain history with light nodes that need verified data.
+Full nodes serve this data through Merkle Patricia Trees and participate in consensus to reach agreement on accepted achievements, with some providing automated reviews through AI models.
+Light nodes focus on achievement submission and review, fetching verified chain data as needed.

+AwesomeCom implements this system through periodic blockchain events, each with precisely timed phases synchronized to a hard-coded genesis time (March 14, 2025).
+This ensures all nodes in the network operate in the same phase of the cycle, with each phase transition occurring at exact intervals from genesis.

+### Node Types

+- **AwesomeConnect**

+  - Socket.IO-based relay
+  - Enable P2P and node discovery
+  - Independent of chain state

+- **Full Node**

+  - Backend service nodes
+  - AI-assisted reviewer
+  - Complete chain history

+- **Light Node**
+  - Client-side applications
+  - Achievement creator
+  - Fetch data as needed

 ## Synchronization and Recovery